bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 ## Overview

-To achieve this industry-leading performance, BitShares has borrowed [lessons learned from the LMAX Exchange](http://martinfowler.com/articles/lmax.html), which is able to process 6 million transactions per second.
+To achieve this industry-leading performance, BitShares has borrowed [lessons learned from the LMAX Exchange](http://martinfowler.com/articles/lmax.html){:target="_blank"}, which is able to process 6 million transactions per second.
 Among these lessons are the following key points:

-1. Keep everything in memory
+1. Keep everything in memory.
-2. Keep the core business logic in a single thread
+2. Keep the core business logic in a single thread.
-3. Keep cryptographic operations (hashes and signatures) out of the core business logic
+3. Keep cryptographic operations (hashes and signatures) out of the core business logic.
-4. Divide validation into state-dependent and state-independent checks
+4. Divide validation into state-dependent and state-independent checks.
-5. Use an object oriented data model
+5. Use an object oriented data model.

 By following these simple rules, BitShares is able to process 100,000 transactions per second without any significant effort devoted to optimization.
-Future optimizations are expected to to bring BitShares performance to levels similar to LMAX.
+Future optimizations are expected to bring the performance of BitShares to levels similar to LMAX.

 It should be noted that the performance achieved by BitShares is highly dependent upon having a compatible transaction protocol.
 It would not be possible to achieve the same level of performance in a protocol where the Core Business Logic is run in a virtual machine that performs cryptographic operations and references all objects with hash identifiers.
-Blockchains are inherently single-threaded, and the performance of a single core of a CPU is the most limited and least scalable resource of all.
+Block chains are inherently single-threaded, and the performance of a single core of a CPU is the most limited and least scalable resource of all.
 BitShares is designed to get the most out of this single thread of execution.

 ## Background

-A blockchain is a global ledger that orders transactions that deterministically modify a shared global state.
+A block chain is a global ledger that orders transactions, whereby each transaction deterministically modifies a shared global state at a specified timestamp.
 The order in which transactions are processed can change the validity of other transactions.
 For example, you cannot withdraw money from your bank account until after your paycheck deposit has cleared.
 It becomes impossible to know whether or not a transaction is valid until after all prior transactions that impact a particular account have been processed.

 In theory, transactions for two unrelated accounts can be processed at the same time, provided that they do not share any common dependency.
 In practice, the cost of identifying which transactions are truly independent of each other on a ledger empowered by smart contracts with arbitrary conditions is intractable.
 The only way to be sure that two transactions are truly independent is by maintaining completely separate ledgers and then periodically transferring value between them.
 An analogy could be made to the performance trade offs in the design of Non-Uniform Memory Access (NUMA) vs Uniform Memory Access.

 In practice, Uniform Memory Access is much easier for developers to design for, and has lower costs.
 NUMA architectures